Harmony with TypeScript

 Type annotation and hinting

-As you already know, TypeScript provides type annotation and static type checking.
-Annotated type can be “any”, one of primitive types (number, string, bool, null, undefined), object and void type.
+TypeScript provides type annotation and static type checking.
+An annotated type can be any, one of the primitive types (number, string, bool, null, undefined), an object type, or void.

 var inx: number = 1,